 Demonstrates excellent preparation from readings and other material.

 Offers analysis, synthesis, and evaluation; puts together pieces of the discussion to develop new approaches that take the class further.

 Also of note…

-An incomplete will be granted only when the student requesting the incomplete has completed at least 80% of the coursework, and has at least a B average in the course work completed.
-This is standard LMU policy.
+An incomplete will be granted only when the requesting student has done at least 80% of the coursework, and has at least a B average in the course work completed.
+This policy is standard LMU policy.

 All work is evaluated for both technical merit and quality of written and/or oral presentation.